LukasFuchs/GeoModBox.jl/examples/HeatEquation/README.md

 \end{equation}
 $$

 &emsp;This form of the temperature equation describes the variation of temperature due to a *conductive* (right hand side of the equation) and *convective* (left hand side of the equation) process.
-For a matter of simplicity, one can consider those terms in a separate manner and solve the energy equation using an *operator splitting* method, that is one first solves the *advective* part, followed by the *conductive* part.
+For a matter of simplicity, one can consider those terms in a separate manner and solve the *temperature conservation equation* using an *operator splitting* method, that is one first solves the *convective* part, followed by the *conductive* part.

-This directory focusses on examples for the **conductive** part of the *temperature conservation equation* using [different numerical finite difference schemes](../../src/HeatEquation/) applicable to [one-](./1D/) and [two-](./2D/)dimensional problem.
+&emsp; This directory focusses on examples for the **conductive** part of the *temperature conservation equation* using [different numerical finite difference schemes](../../src/HeatEquation/) applicable to [one-](./1D/) and [two-](./2D/)dimensional problem.